Ucnt/chronicle-gcp-dhcp-log-creator/README.md

 ## Script Methodology

-- Pull in your cached GCP host list
 - For each project
   - Run *gcloud compute instances list --project {desired_project}* to get all current compute instances.
   - For every compute instance